jorgebucaran/fisher/README.md

 time -p fish -ic exit
 ```

 Fisherman runs virtually no initialization code making it as fast as no Fisherman.
 Fundle performs well, but still [runs][fundle] cumbersome startup code.
-Oh My Fish! has the worst performance at `0.21` for a lightweight setup.
+Oh My Fish! has the worst performance at `0.21` seconds for a lightweight setup.

 <p align="center">
     <a href="https://github.com/fisherman/fisherman/wiki/Performance">